The Story Behind The Most Popular Perfume On TikTok (& Everywhere Else RN)

 'What perfume have you got on?'
 I asked.
 'It’s Baccarat Rouge,' came the reply.
-In that moment, I realised that once I knew, I really knew.
+In that moment, I realized that once I knew, I really knew.

 @taylaisscreaming